pubnub/LinkItONE/README.md

 This library enables your sketches to communicate with the PubNub Data Stream Network, using the Wi-Fi feature of the LinkIt ONE development board.
 Your application can publish messages and subscribe to channels using the PubNub API.
 A “Hello World” example client application is provided.

 ## Supported Hardware
 The LinkIt ONE development board is based on the MediaTek MT2502 (Aster) chipset, in combination with high performance Wi-Fi (MT5931) and GNSS (MT3332) chipsets.
 In addition to enabling a wide range of Wearables and IoT proof-of-concepts to be developed, its built-in Wi-Fi feature makes it ideal for creating devices that use the features of the PubNub Data Stream Network.
-For more information on the LinkIt ONE development board and its hardware specifications, refer to the LinkIt ONE HDK web page.
-For information on setup and configuration of the LinkIt ONE development board, see the LinkIt ONE Get Started guide.
+For more information on the LinkIt ONE development board and its hardware specifications, refer to the [LinkIt ONE HDK](http://labs.mediatek.com/linkitonehdk) web page.
+For information on setup and configuration of the LinkIt ONE development board, see the [LinkIt ONE Get Started guide](http://labs.mediatek.com/onestart).
 ## Library Installation
-Sketches for the LinkIt ONE development board are created with the MediaTek LinkIt ONE SDK (for Arduino), a plug-in for the Arduino IDE that includes libraries for the LinkIt ONE API and a board firmware update tool.
+Sketches for the LinkIt ONE development board are created with the [MediaTek LinkIt ONE SDK](http://labs.mediatek.com/linkitonesdk) (for Arduino), a plug-in for the Arduino IDE that includes libraries for the LinkIt ONE API and a board firmware update tool.
 Before you can make use of the PubNub LinkIt ONE Library, you’ll need to install the LinkIt ONE SDK into your copy of the Arduino IDE.
 Instructions for doing this for Microsoft Windows or Apple Mac OS X are provided in the LinkIt ONE Get Started guide.
-Next, download the PubNub LinkIt ONE Library from its GitHub repository.
-Create a new folder named PubNub in your Arduino libraries folder.
-Move the contents of the PubNub LinkIt ONE Library to the newly created folder in Arduino\libraries\PubNub.
+Next, download the [PubNub LinkIt ONE Library](https://github.com/pubnub/LinkItONE) from its GitHub repository.
+Create a new folder named PubNub in your Arduino ``libraries`` folder.
+Move the contents of the [PubNub LinkIt ONE Library](https://github.com/pubnub/LinkItONE) to the newly created folder in ``Arduino\libraries\PubNub``.
 Congratulations, your PubNub LinkIt ONE Library is ready to use.
 ## Wi-Fi Support Example
 The following example project demonstrates the use of the PubNub LinkIt ONE library with the LinkIt ONE development board’s Wi-Fi.
 The example contains three files: ``PubNub.h `` (header file), ``PubNub.cpp`` (source file) and ``PubNubWifi.ino`` (Arduino sketch).